On the Reliability of Quasars as Cosmological Distance Indicators: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their careful and constructive comments, which significantly improved the clarity and overall quality of this work.

 The work of AM has been sponsored by Conahcyt-Mexico through the Posdoc Project I1200/311/2023.
 SSN acknowledge financial support by PAPIIT IA101825.
-JCH and SSN acknowledge financial support by SECIHTI grant CBF 2023-2024-162 and from DGAPA-PAPIIT-UNAM grant No. IG102123: "Laboratorio de Modelos y datos para proyectos de investigación científica: Censos Astrofísicos".
-JCH acknowledges support from DGAPA-PAPIIT-UNAM grant No. IN110325 "Estudios en cosmología inflacionaria, agujeros negros primordiales y energía oscura",
+JCH and SSN acknowledge financial support by SECIHTI grant CBF 2023-2024-162.
+JCH acknowledges support from DGAPA-PAPIIT-UNAM grant No. IN110325 "Estudios en cosmología inflacionaria, agujeros negros primordiales y energía oscura" and grant PAPIIT UNAM No. IN114626 “Estudios de ANPs y Contribuciones In-Kind a la colaboración LSST-México".